Welcome to today's edition of the Rush 24-7 podcast.

 The rest of the region's top elected officials declined White House invitations to attend Obama's speech at Carnegie Mellon University this afternoon.

-Obama's last trip to Pittsburgh, September 24th and 25th, and the city hosted the Group of 20 Economic Summit.
+So this is a follow-up speech to a speech in April of 2009, Obama's last trip to Pittsburgh, September 24th and 25th, when the city hosted the Group of 20 Economic Summit.

-No elected officials accepted the invitation to be with Obama when he lands At the airport, gets off Air Force One.
+No elected officials accepted the invitation to be with Obama when he lands at the airport, gets off Air Force One.

 He's not flying commercial, nor are they going to be in the audience where he can introduce them at Carnegie Mellon University.

-None of them, just the mayor.
+None of them, just the mayor, not even Senator Bob Casey.

-Zip zero Nada.
+Zip Zero Nada.

-White House misses early.
+White House misses early deadlines in Obamacare implementation.

 Wait till you hear some of the details of this.